nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Both synchronization methods use the SDU reference timestamps (:c:type:`sdu_ref`) as the reference variable.
 If the device is a gateway that is :ref:`using I2S as audio source <nrf53_audio_app_overview_architecture_i2s>` and the stream is unidirectional (gateway to headsets), :c:type:`sdu_ref` is continuously being extracted from the LE Audio Controller Subsystem for nRF53 on the gateway.
-These :c:type:`sdu_ref` values are then sent to the gateway's synchronization module, and used to do drift compensation.
+The extraction happens inside the :file:`le_audio_cis_gateway.c` and :file:`le_audio_bis_gateway.c` files' send function.
-This extraction of :c:type:`sdu_ref` happens inside the function in :file:`streamctrl.c` that sends encoded data.
+The :c:type:`sdu_ref` values are then sent to the gateway's synchronization module, and used to do drift compensation.

 .. note::
    Inside the synchronization module (:file:`audio_datapath.c`), all time-related variables end with ``_us`` (for microseconds).